-We would like to thank in advance all those who will make great contributions to this event .
+We would also like to thank in advance, all those who will make great contributions to our 2nd ELT Conference .

 With best regards